rgesboc/netcat/README.md

 # netcat

-The swiss army knife of networking tols written in python.
+The swiss army knife of networking tools written in python.